1994 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 1994 Dime

-President Franklin D. Roosevelt’s left-facing profile dominates the obverse, accompanied by the inscription LIBERTY and the motto IN GOD WE TRUST positioned below his chin.
-The 1994 date appears on the lower right, while Sinnock’s signature initials “JS” rest discreetly at the bust’s truncation.
+President Franklin D. Roosevelt’s left-facing profile dominates the obverse.
+The inscription LIBERTY appears at the left rim, and IN GOD WE TRUST is positioned below his chin.

 The Reverse Of The 1994 Dime